cloudblue/connect-python-openapi-client/docs/guide.rst

 Install
 ^^^^^^^

-*connect-api-client* is a small python package that can be installed from the `pypi.org <https://pypi.org/project/connect-api-client/>`_ repository.
+*connect-openapi-client* is a small python package that can be installed from the `pypi.org <https://pypi.org/project/connect-openapi-client/>`_ repository.

 .. code-block:: sh

-    $ pip install connect-api-client
+    $ pip install connect-openapi-client